Hamy-music/HamyMusic/content/gigs.md

 A live-loop performance is HÄMY at its best!

 {{< readmore id="live-loop-details" >}}
 Thanks to live-looping technology, the performance comes to life with a richer array of soundscapes.
-Looping allows multiple instruments to be "played" simultaneously, and the audience gets to witness in real time how each song takes shape and reaches its final form.
-Over the years, live-looping has become a refined skill, mastered by only a few who can simultaneously maintain a connection with their audience while delivering an entertaining live experience.
+Looping allows multiple instruments to be "played" simultaneously and the audience gets to witness in real time how each song takes shape and reaches its final form.
+Over the years live-looping has become a refined skill, mastered by only a few who can simultaneously maintain a connection with their audience while delivering an entertaining live experience.
 I believe I’ve achieved this balance and can offer listeners a truly unique experience!
-This performance style is perfect for small, medium, and even very large events.
+This performance style is perfect for small, medium and even very large events.
 {{< /readmore >}}